 “Community involvement can help save Floridians’ lives from prescription drug abuse,” stated Attorney General Pam Bondi.
 “I encourage all citizens to remove unused or unnecessary drugs from their medicine cabinets and to drop them off at a participating location this Saturday.”

-This effort is organized by the Drug Enforcement Agency in conjunction with state and local law enforcement.
+This effort is organized by the Drug Enforcement Administration in conjunction with state and local law enforcement.
 Floridians can visit MyFloridaLegal.com and follow the Drug Take-Back Day banner to find participating locations.